biowaffeln/puppy-webshop/README.md

 # puppy-webshop
-A WebDevSpecial Project
+A WebDevSpecial Project.
+Created with ❤️ by Max, Alex, Niklas and Mark

+## installation instructions
-on webspec71  run start.sh for starting the backend
+To start the backend on the webspec71 server, run the start.sh script

-on own server:After Installing all Dependencies run the command "python manage.py runsslserver:8000" for https and ssl certification
+### User Credentials for webspec71:

+username: Heuzeroth
+password: TestUser